-In cooperation with the Board of Education and as part of their Sixth Grade art classes for the elementary schools in Wethersfield, students will be asked to design a poster of "What Memorial Day Means to Me."
-The posters will be displayed on this web site and in the Town Council Chambers during the month of May.
+In cooperation with the Board of Education and as part of their Sixth Grade art classes for the elementary schools in Wethersfield, students were be asked to design a poster of "What Memorial Day Means to Me."
+The posters are displayed on this web site and in the Town Council Chambers during the month of May.

 Information for Marchers

 All marchers are reminded to begin arriving at the line of march beginning at 8:15 a.m.
 Marchers will be lined up on the grassy area between the DMV and the Solomon Welles House.
 Vehicles and floats will be lined up in the DMV parking lot and on State Street.
 Beginning at 8:30 a.m. only parade traffic will be allowed from Hartford Avenue to State Street.
 Shortly before the parade is to begin traffic will be closed off on State Street from both directions and access to the line of march by vehicle will be prohibited.

 Parking at the Department of Motor Vehicles will be for those marching only.
 Those who are simply dropping off individuals who are marching are asked to drop individuals off and then proceed to exit.
 Buses and trailers will be directed to the rear parking lot of the DMV.